fumieval/OrderOrder/README.md

 orderorder /path/to/src
 ```

 It enumerates a [feedback arc set](https://en.wikipedia.org/wiki/Feedback_arc_set) with respect to module prefices.
+The feedback arc set can be thought of as exception rules with respect to dependencies.